Welcome to the Autism Spectrum Graduate Certificate Website

 The Autism Spectrum Graduate Certificate may be earned with a master's or higher degree in any related discipline (e.g., early childhood, elementary, secondary education; counseling, psychology, social work, kinesiology, nursing, occupational therapy)

-See also, Joint Doctoral Program Special Education, University of California, Berkelely with SFSU - click here to learn more
+See also, Joint Doctoral Program in Special Education, University of California, Berkelely with SFSU - click here to learn more

 Who May Apply